It’s been a tough morning.

 But…Will My Experience Help You?

-This article provides caregivers with the information they need when their elderly parents are no longer able to manage their own finances–what needs to be in place and the steps they must take to protect themselves and their parents.
+Caregivers need to know what to do–and how to do it–when their elderly parents are no longer able to manage their own finances.
+They need to know what steps they must take to protect themselves and their parents.

-Caregivers of elderly parents are so overwhelmed by daily tasks—preparing meals, providing personal care, doing laundry, shopping, keeping them company, and often managing the unexplainable behaviors that come with dementia, turning a kind and loving parent into a stranger.
+Caregivers of elderly parents are so overwhelmed by daily tasks—preparing meals, providing personal care, doing laundry, shopping, keeping them company, and often managing the unexplainable behaviors that come with dementia and can turn a kind and loving parent into an angry, abusive stranger.

-Getting their finances in order seems like a “back burner” task that can be put off.
+Getting their finances in order often seems like a “back burner” task that can be put off.

 - A medical emergency requires long-term care for a parent and Medicaid requires a detailed accounting covering the past five years…